Are tenants in Fairfax County required to obtain renter's insurance?

-The Commonwealth of Virginia does not require that renters in Fairfax County to purchase renter’s insurance.
-However, leases prepared by our property managers require that renters buy renter’s insurance to cover losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the rental property.
-An owner’s insurance policy protects the rental dwelling from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
+The Commonwealth of Virginia does not require that renters in Fairfax County to buy renter’s insurance.
+However, leases prepared by our property managers require that renters obtain a renter's insurance policy which pays for losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the property.
+A’s insurance policy protects the property from loss, but not the renter’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

-a good reference for property owners in Fairfax County
+a useful reference for rental investors in Fairfax County

 - Collections and evictions

 - During the lease term

 - End of tenancy and what happens when a renter breaks the lease